black4821/Kotlin-6.3/README.md

 TrackMySleepQuality is an app for recording sleep data for each night.
 You can record a start and stop time, assign a quality rating, and clear the database.

-In this codelab, working from this starter app, you will:
+In this codelab, working from this starter app, you:

-* Extend the TrackMySleepQuality app to collect a quality rating, add it to the database and display the result.
+* Extended the TrackMySleepQuality app to collect a quality rating, add it to the database and display the result.
-* Use LiveData to trigger showing of a snackbar.
+* Usedd LiveData to trigger showing of a snackbar.
 * Use LiveData to enable and disable buttons.